 - Multi-User White Board includes annotation tools for illustrating ideas and explaining processes.

-- Break Out Rooms can be used for smaller group activities and discussions.
+- Break Out Rooms can be used for smaller group activities and discussions (max.
+16 breakout rooms).

 For both moderators/presenters* and participants

-- Desktop/Laptop: The latest version of Chrome or Firefox
+- Desktop/Laptop: The latest version of Chrome, Firefox or Edge

 - Mobile iOS (12.2+): Safari